The Complete Guide To Recruiting Real Estate Agents In 2023

 How to Create Your Real Estate Agent Recruiting Process

 We recently spoke to real estate industry veteran and top recruiter, Robb Campbell.
-He shared his real estate recruitment strategy with us.
+He shared his real estate recruiting strategy with us.

 To summarize, the seven steps are: